bxparks/AceWire/README.md

     * Otherwise, some parts of the app would use `<Wire.h>`, and other parts of the app would use a different I2C implementation.

-The `TwoWire` class in `<Wire.h>` cannot be used polymorphically.
+The `TwoWire` class in default `<Wire.h>` library cannot be used polymorphically.
 In other words, subclasses cannot be used through a pointer (or reference) to the base `TwoWire` class.
 To get around this problem, this library uses C++ templates to provide compile-time polymorphism instead of runtime polymorphism.
 This also means that the calling application code pays only a minimal or zero-cost runtime overhead for the abstraction, by avoiding the `virtual` dispatch.

-The library provides an I2C wrapper class (`TwoWireInterface1) around other third party I2C implementations, as well as 2 of its own software I2C implementations (`SimpleWireInterface`, `SimpleWireFastInterface`):
+The library provides an I2C wrapper class (`TwoWireInterface`) around other third party I2C implementations, as well as 2 of its own software I2C implementations (`SimpleWireInterface`, `SimpleWireFastInterface`):